-Welcome ToElliott Elementary School
+Welcome ToElliott Elementary

 The Elliott Community will strive to instill character values and hold high expectations.
 We are committed to being a place where kids love learning, become leaders, and prepare for life.